Skip to content

 When your truck needs engine work, you want to leave it in the hands of a true professional.
 But how can you tell a great diesel technician from an average one?
 It comes down to more than just a well-stocked toolbox.
 The best specialists have a specific set of qualifications that prove their expertise and dedication to their craft.
 Knowing what to look for will help you find a technician you can trust with your most important asset.

-ASE Certification and Professional Training
+Why ASE Certification and Training Matter

 Think of ASE certification as the gold standard for mechanics.
 A technician with an ASE certification has passed a series of tough exams that test their knowledge and skills.
 It’s not a one-time thing, either; technicians have to re-certify regularly to stay current with changing technology.
 When you see that blue and white ASE logo, you can feel confident that the person working on your truck has a solid foundation of professional training.
 It’s one of the most important credentials to look for when choosing a diesel shop.